mkasa/json2xlsx/README.rst

 |John | 30    | male  | (2,0) | (2,1) |
 +-----+-------+-------+-------+-------+

-At this moment, negative values are not allowed for coordinates.

 CSV Support
 -----------
 Comma Separated Values (CSV) is also supported.